Head-To-Head Review: Barnwell Industries (BRN) & Its Peers

 |Barnwell Industries Competitors

 Barnwell Industries’ rivals have higher revenue and earnings than Barnwell Industries.
-Barnwell Industries is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Barnwell Industries is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

-8.6% of Barnwell Industries shares are owned by institutional investors.
-Comparatively, 48.0% of shares of all “Crude petroleum & natural gas” companies are owned by institutional investors.
-13.1% of Barnwell Industries shares are owned by insiders.
-Comparatively, 10.1% of shares of all “Crude petroleum & natural gas” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Barnwell Industries, Inc. engages in the oil and natural gas exploration, land investment, and contract drilling services.
 It operates through the following segments: Oil & Natural Gas, Land Investment, and Contract Drilling.
 The Oil & Natural Gas segment engages in the exploration, development, production and sale of oil and natural gas in Canada.
 The Land Investment segment invests in land interest in Hawaii.
 The Contract Drilling segment provides well drilling services and water pumping system installation and repairs in Hawaii.
 The company was founded by Morton H. Kinzler in 1956 and is headquartered in Honolulu, HI.